thecsw/memeinvestor_bot/README.md

 ## Configuration

 After installing the prerequisites and cloning the project, you'll need to configure the bot.
-To do so, copy the `.env.example` flie to `.env` and open it in the editor of your choice:
+To do so, copy the `.env.example` file to `.env` and open it in the editor of your choice:

 ```